Popular Spring Time Beauty Trends

 AIR DRIED TEXTURE

 Permission to part with your blow dryer, granted—at least every now and then.
 Recently, runway hair trends have veered away from one-size-fits-all uniformity and toward letting models’ unique hair types shine.
-At Tanya Taylor, the show’s entire hair aesthetic was inspired by a snap in which one of the models was sporting her natural air-dried texture.
+At Tanya Taylor, the show’s entire hair aesthetic was inspired by a snap-in in which one of the models was sporting her natural air-dried texture.
 (Talk about Jazz Fest friendly.)

 Get the look: The key to making air-dried hair work for you is identifying your areas of weakness and proactively fighting them.
 Thin hair that falls flat?
 Apply Pure Abundance Hair Potion, form twists with your hair, then let it dry.
 Dry hair prone to frizz?
 Smooth Infusion Nourishing Styling Creme seals in moisture and locks out frizz.
 Your Paris Parker stylist can point you toward more products that can help you achieve exactly the casual, easy look you’re going for.